About our Geothermal WaterWater is the foundation of life.

 We don’t use harsh chemicals to disinfect the water, so you can be sure that when you “take the waters” here, you are soaking up beneficial minerals and nothing else!
-Instead, we use green technologies such as , ultraviolet light, and an oxygen inversion system.
-We drain and clean them with a pressure sprayer once a week, the pools are flow-through pools and the water is never recirculated.
+Instead, we use green technologies such as, ultraviolet light, and an oxygen inversion system.
+We drain and clean them with a pressure sprayer every night, the pools are flow-through pools and the water is never recirculated.

 Lithium: 7.2 mg/L

 Calcium: 160 mg/L